-" NOTICE- Few patients are coming and asking me about " S Hemoglobin" or "Sex Hemoglobin" or any sex factor which require multiple intra-venous (I.V.) fluid with medicine / saline / injections?- as per my opinion there is nothing like S HEMOGLOBIN or such kind of any sex related factor and there is no such treatment available.
-Be aware of these kind of comments from few doctors.... this is just to make money.. they give multivitamin (costing 20/-) injections for treatment which they cost around 1000/- or even more, Its of no need...
+" NOTICE- Few patients are coming and asking me about " S Hemoglobin" or "Sex Hemoglobin" or any sex factor which require multiple intra-venous (I.V.) fluid with medicine / saline / injections?- as per my opinion there is nothing like S HEMOGLOBIN or such kind of any sex related factor present in blood which can be seen on blood reports, and there is no such treatment available.
+Be aware of these kind of comments from few doctors.... this is just to make money.. they give multivitamin (costing 20/-) injections for treatment which they cost around 1200/- or even more per iv saline which is asked to take for several times like 10or 20, Its of no use or not even recommended by any standard textbook / treatment guidelines...
 Also note that few people are sensitive to these injectables and can also lead to anaphalysix and also death".
 Always remember that medications should be prescribed from outside medical store, they should have drug (name and molecule) contain in it, expiry date and cost.
 There is no specific formula of any doctor or which is practice abroad...
-Your treating doctor if insisting for IV fluid, he is trying to make you fool!.....
+Your treating doctor if insisting for IV fluid,/ supplements or self dispensed medicine without name of contains - he is trying to make you fool!.....

 Saturday, October 29, 2011

 - - Erectile dysfunction - diagnosis & treatment..

 - - Easy ways to increase sex desire in male & Female..